rodrimati1992/structural_crates/readme.md

 - `nightly_specialization`:
     Enables specialization inside structural,
     requires nightly because it enables the nightly feature.

-- `better_macros`:
-    This enables the `FP` macro to take in the same syntax as the `fp` macro.
-    This requires proc macros in type position,which stabilizes in Rust 1.40.

-- `nightly_better_macros`
-    Equivalent to the "better_macros" feature,
-    as well as enable the nightly features required before it was stabilized in Rust 1.40.

 - `impl_fields`:
     This allows using `field_name:impl Foo` fields in the `structural_alias` macro,